Welcome to the Book to Action 2021 Toolkit

 - Book to Action 2021 Program Tracking Worksheet – A tracking tool with 2 tabs: Program & Attendance Tracking and Budget Tracking.
 Download and save a copy or track in any spreadsheet you choose.
 Data will be used to complete the Library Report and Case Study below.
 Do not submit your tracking worksheet.

 - Book to Action 2021 Library Report Google Form

 - Book to Action 2021 Case Study Document – There are two ways to provide the information complied for your program using the BTA 2021 Program Tracking Worksheet.
 Please use the document type you are most comfortable with: BTA 2021 Case Study fillable PDF or BTA 2021 Case Study MS Word.

 - Book to Action 2021 Toolkit Survey *

 Please Note: All reporting is due August 5, 2021 or 2 weeks after public programming is complete, whichever comes first.

 Steps for a Successful Book to Action 2021

 - Review the Book to Action Frequently Asked Questions.

-- Research & Know Your “Why” – Give yourself time to research and plan.
-Review the Resources for Community Engagement, Partnerships, Programming & Outreach page.
+- Research & Know Your “Why” – Review the Resources for Community Engagement, Partnerships, Programming & Outreach page.
 Explore #BookToAction on Instagram, past Book to Action blog posts, and the Book to Action YouTube Playlist.
 Before you start planning specific programs, be sure you have a clearly defined community needs statement and can explain the purpose and intention of your programming to potential partners and community members.

 - Choose a Solid Community Partner or Partners – Be clear about roles and expectations so all parties involved understand the terms of the collaboration.
 Consider putting the basic in writing.
 Be sure your community partner is involved in designing an engaging series of events and a community service project or civic engagement activity.
 See Book to Action Webinar #1: Community Partnerships.